pmusta/project/CodeBook.md

 "A code book describes the variables, the data, and any transformations or work performed to clean up the data.""

+Note that all the data presented here (means, standard deviations were originally normalised  to be between -1...1 so no units!)

 Original data comes from: